Insert-Isidorus/agralan-recruitment-task/README.md

 ## Tech stack

-- Django with Django REST Framework (DRF)

 - Angular

-- Any relational database supported by Django (that includes SQLite)

 ## Specification

-The main objective of this task is to build a simple CRUD app which consists of fundamental elements of a REST API and SPA.
+The main objective of this task is to build a simple CRUD app which consists of fundamental elements SPA.
 The app will be a portal with advertisements.

 Data in the app consists of two models:

 - `Category` with following fields:
   - `id`
   - `name` - human-readable and shown in the frontend
   - `ordering` - a numeric value to determine ordering of category list (as it is seen to the final user).
 For example, if category _Apples_ is meant to be after category _Potatoes_, values in this field could be 2 and 1, respectively.
 - `Offer`, related many-to-one with `Category`, with following fields:
   - `id`
   - `title`